vishvAsa/sanskrit/meta/misconceptions/Sanskrit_Phobia/Dead_language.md

 > Old English is as intelligible to me as Hebrew.
 Reading Geoffrey Chaucer is like wading through quicksand.
 Time will ensure libraries move Shakespeare from the literature section to history section.
 >
 > But frozen in time by the spell of Pāṇini, only Classical Sanskrit will remain untouched.
 A few hundred years from now, a young boy (or girl), having taught himself Sanskrit, may decide to write a work to top Rāma Śāstrī.
 The poet to top Kālidasa may well be born a thousand years from now.
 My own descendants may spend a sunday afternoon, sipping soylent, and laughing at their ancestor’s metrical misadventures.
 How absurd it is to label such a language dead!
 Immortal is more like it."

+## Utility
+One should pause to think why Google, Bing, Dharmamitra spend so much money developing and supporting sanskrit translation etc.; why Government of India recognizes it as an official language and translates parliament debates into it.